git-pull/website/code_explorer/django-vs-flask.rst

 ========

 Django is best suited for RDBMS-backed websites.
-Flask is good for corner cases that wouldn't benefit from Django's deep intergration with RDBMS.
+Flask is good for corner cases that wouldn't benefit from Django's deep integration with RDBMS.

 When using Flask, it's easy to miss the comforts a full-fledge framework provides.
 Django's extension community is more active.
 Django's ORM is superb.